Greenpeace International is hiring a

 What we’re looking for:

-Experience working in an international and culturally diverse environment
+Experience in an international and culturally diverse environment, with willingness to travel.

-Fluent in English, both verbal and written, and preferably one other foreign language
+Fluency in English, both verbal and written, and preferably one other language (e.g. Spanish, Mandarin, (Brazilian) Portuguese, Russian, Italian, Tagalog & Bahasa Indonesian).

 You’ll be encouraged to develop both personally and professionally, taking advantage of the wide range of learning and development opportunities available to our staff.
-Staff can also join global communities on several social activities, well-being topics, and Equity, Diversity & Inclusion.
+Staff can also access our wellness initiatives, such as yoga and meditation and also have the opportunity to join our global Equity, Diversity & Inclusion staff communities.

 Please visit the careers site here**,** to learn more about working for Greenpeace.

 If you share our vision, please click 'apply for this job' below, to begin your application.